 - In special circumstances, the Foundation may make grants in the form of a pledge or challenge grant that will be valid up to a year

-- Grants will not be considered for endowments, community foundations, sectarian purposes, individuals or animal welfare.
+- Grants will not be considered for endowments, private foundations, sectarian purposes, individuals or animal welfare.

 - Funding commitments are made on a year-to-year basis, with the amount of any grant based on need and funds available.
 Except as approved by the Board, the maximum grant is $50,000.
 Absent special circumstances approved by the Board, proposals will not be accepted from any agency that has received grants from the Foundation for three consecutive prior years.